 - 1. Go to ThinOS 9.x policy settings on Wyse Management Suite or the Admin Policy Tool on ThinOS. - 2.
 Click the Advanced tab and expand Personalization. - 3.
 Click User Experience Settings. - 4.
 From the System Mode drop-down list, select Modern. - 5.
-From the Show Floatbar when mouse drop-down list, select the way that you want to show floatbar when it is hidden. - 6.
-From the Floatbar Location on Screen drop-down list, select the location of floatbar on the screen. - 7.
+From the Color scheme for Modern mode, select the color that you want. - 6.
+From the Show Floatbar when mouse drop-down list, select the way that you want to show floatbar when it is hidden. - 7.
+From the Floatbar Location on Screen drop-down list, select the location of floatbar on the screen. - 8.
 In the Screen ID field, enter the Screen ID on which floatbar should be shown.
 You must enter a number 0 to 6.
-0 specifies the main screen. - 8.
+0 specifies the main screen. - 9.
 Click Save & Publish.